Hassan Sobir: Career

 Sobir started his public service on 7 February 1973 within the National Planning Agency, later shifting to the Ministry of Planning and Development.
 He also brought the first computer in the Maldives.
 In 1993, he was appointed the Minister of Fisheries and Agriculture in the administration of Maumoon Abdul Gayoom.

 He later served as the Minister of Tourism in the same administration from 1998 to 2004.
 During his time as Minister of Tourism, he coined the famous motto 'The Sunny Side of Life'.

 Sobir was also the first chairman of the Maldives Water and Sewerage Company.

 He also served as a member of the People's Majlis for the North Ari Atoll constituency from 2000 to 2005.

 From 2004 to 2007, he served as the High Commissioner of the Maldives to the United Kingdom.

 In 2006, he was appointed the Permanent Representative of the Maldives to the United Nations at Geneva.

 From 2005 to 2007, he was the non-resident Ambassador of the Maldives to the European Union (EU).

 From 2007 to 2008, he was the High Commissioner of the Maldives to Singapore.

-From 2019 to 2022, he was the Ambassador of the Maldives to Belgium and the EU.
+In 2019, he was appointed by President Ibrahim Mohamed Solih as the Ambassador of the Maldives to Belgium and the European Union.
+He presented his letter of credence to King Philippe of Belgium on 11 June and to EU council president Donald Tusk on 22 May.

-From 2022 until his death in 2025, he was the Ambassador of the Maldives in Japan.
+On 30 May 2022, he was appointed by President Solih as the Ambassador of the Maldives to Japan and he presented his letter of credence to Japanese emperor Naruhito on 8 September.
+He served as the Ambassador to Japan until his death.